syncfusion-content/windowsforms-docs/WindowsForms/Menus/Theming.md

 ## Office 2010 theme

 The menu control can be applied with 4 different Office 2010 color values.
-The color scheme cna be slected via the `Office2010Theme` property is used.
+The color scheme can be selected via the `Office2010Theme` property is used.
 This color values can also be customized to required color scheme.

 * Blue
 * Silver